 How Does Start Capacitor Help Start Motor - Illustrated

 In the illustration above imagine you have a wheel and a stick.
 The wheel and stick on the left you are going to push straight down.
 Or apply pressure straight down on the wheel.
 How easy do you think it will be to turn that wheel by pushing straight down on it?
 Now see the illustration on the right.
 Imagine you put the stick at an angle and then push the wheel.

-Consequently, the wheel will roll far easier rather than pushing straight down.
+Consequently, the wheel will roll far easier rather than be pushing straight down.
 That is how a motor capacitor works in the motor circuit.
 It changes the phase angle of the EMF, therefore, giving it a boost and making the motor more efficient.
-Whether is has a start capacitor or run capacitor both change the phase angle to help the motor.
+Whether it has a start capacitor or run capacitor both change the phase angle to help the motor.
 As illustrated above.
 I hope I answered your question about How Does Start Capacitor Help Start Motor

 How Does Start Capacitor Help Start Motor Recap: